Hypnosis

 autogenics.
 In all of these cases you experience

-that continues to direct the self-hypnosis process by which you offer to
+that directs the self-hypnosis process by which you offer to

 Negative